 David Hockney is one of Britain’s most influential artists of the 20th century.
 Hockney is well known in other parts of the world as well, thanks to his internationally recognized works.
-For instance, the Hollywood Roosevelt Hotel, which has long been the meeting spot for the stars and celebrities, has a mural created by the artistic genius himself that helped to make the hotel popular in the 1990s.
-In 1988, Hockney was commissioned to complete a multi-million dollar mural that was painted on the bottom of the hotel’s Tropicana Pool.
+For instance, the Hollywood Roosevelt Hotel, which has long been the meeting spot for the stars and celebrities, has a mural created by the artistic genius that helped make the hotel popular in the 1990s.
+In 1988, Hockney was commissioned to complete a multi-million dollar mural painted on the bottom of the hotel’s Tropicana Pool.
 The painting has long been hailed as one of the city’s greatest artistic and architectural wonders.

 Hockney’s obsession with pools

 Hockney’s obsession with swimming pools started very early on in his career.
 On one of his initial trips to California, Hockney observed that there were countless numbers of pools as he flew over LA.
-Hockney then realized how rare pools were in England owing to the harsh climate and without knowing it; he had unearthed a great subject that would be featured in countless of his paintings in the 1960s and 1970s.
+Hockney then realized how rare pools were in England owing to the harsh climate, and without knowing it, he had unearthed a great subject that would be featured in countless of his paintings in the 1960s and 1970s.

 The happy & dark side of LA depicted in the paintings

 His paintings of LA seemed to cover a true representation of LA to the rest of the world as they portrayed a life of excess, leisure, sexual openness and many other elements that were unfamiliar or unheard of in England.
 The dark side of social optimism was also highlighted in many of his works because the life of relaxation could end at any moment due to the war in Vietnam.